oneilsh/tidytensor/README.md

 <img src="readme_images/cifar_multi.png" width=750>

-It's a little hard to make out, but these images are upside-down, because image data are typically encoded with the origin in the upper-left rather than the lower-right, and inverted, so next time we'll add a `scale_y_reverse()` as well.
+It's a little hard to make out, but these images are upside-down, because image data are typically encoded with an inverted y-axis, so next time we'll add a `scale_y_reverse()` as well.
 To get fancy, we can use `tidyr::spread()` to create individual `R`, `G`, and
 `B` columns, combined with `rgb()` and `scale_fill_identity()` to merge the channels into color images.

 ```r